 - Stay connected while traveling around Latvia

 One-Week Latvian Coast Itinerary

 Day 1: Jurmala and Kemeri National Park

-Jurmala is one of Latvia’s main beach resorts, popular with rich Russians and because of its proximity to Riga.
-Even when you don’t want to rest on the beach all-day-long, there are plenty of things to do in Jurmala.
+Jurmala is one of the main Latvian beach resorts, popular with rich Russians and because of its proximity to Riga.
+Even when you don't want to rest on the beach all day long, there are plenty of things to do in Jurmala.